iqtree/iqtree.github.io/doc/molevol.md

 Protein mixture model analysis
 ----------------

 Previous sections only dealt with DNA sequences.
 We now switch to an interesting protein data set used to examine the position of Microsporidia, a Fungus.
 Please download the [alignment file here](data/microspo.fa), which is a subset (10 genes) of the full data set ([Brinkmann et al., 2005]).
-This data set contains some Archaea as outgroup to the remaining Eukaryotes.
+This data set contains some Archaea as outgroup to the remaining Eukaryotes:

+* Archaea: Aeropyrum0_10G, Sulfolobus_10G, Pyrobaculu_10G, Pyrococcus_10G, Methanococ_10G, Archaeoglo_10G.
+* Fungi: Chytridiom_10G, Glomus_int_10G, Cryptococc_10G, Ustilago_m_10G, Schizosacc_10G, Candida_al_10G, Saccharomy_10G, Neurospora_10G.

 First perform a single model analysis:

-	iqtree -s microspo.fa -mset LG -nt AUTO -bb 1000
+	iqtree -s microspo.fa -m LG+F+G -nt AUTO -bb 1000

-(`-mset LG` to save computations by only testing models `LG+...`).

 > **QUESTIONS:**
 >
+> * On which branch do you think to root the tree?
 > * Where is the position of Microsporidia, the taxon named `Encephalit_10G`?
-> * Does this make sense?
+> * Does this make sense to you?
 {: .tip}

 We will now use the CAT-like protein mixture model called `C10` ([Le et al., 2008a]) to analyze the same data set.
 Moreover, to speed up the analysis we will use the PMSF approximation ([Wang et al., 2018]):